2012 India blackouts: 31 July

+The following day recapitulated much of the July 30 collapse.
+Again, few grid lines connected the Western and Northern regions; again, those interties loaded beyond usual service; again, the LDCs requested the Northern region shed load and the Western region reduce generation; again, the utilities' reaction was too small; and around 13:02 IST (07:32 UTC), again the Western and Northern regions separated, with power circling through the Eastern region grid.
+However, unlike the previous day, the phase shift between the Northern and Western region grids extended into the Eastern region.
+Rather than separating from the overloaded Northern grid, the Eastern grid instead separated from the Western region, from which it had imported power.
+Then the disaster continued along similar lines to the previous day: the Northern grid remained overloaded and the underfrequency load-shedding scheme failed to act.

-The system failed again at 13:02 IST (07:32 UTC), due to a relay problem near the Taj Mahal.
-As a result, power stations across the affected parts of India again went offline.
+As a result, power stations across the affected parts of India went offline.
 NTPC Ltd. stopped 38% of its generation capacity.
 Over 60 crore (600 million) people (nearly half of India's population), in 22 out of 28 states in India, were without power.

 More than 300 intercity passenger trains and commuter lines were shut down as a result of the power outage.
 The worst affected zones in the wake of the power grid's collapse were Northern, North Central, East Central, and East Coast railway zones, with parts of Eastern, South Eastern and West Central railway zones.
 The Delhi Metro suspended service on all six lines, and had to evacuate passengers from trains that stopped mid-journey, helped by the Delhi Disaster Management Authority.

 About 200 miners were trapped underground in eastern India due to lifts failing, but officials later said they had all been rescued.

 The National Disaster Management Authority (NDMA), not normally mandated to investigate blackouts, began to do so because of the threat to basic infrastructure facilities like railways, metro rail system, lifts in multi-storey buildings, and movement of vehicular traffic.

 The following states were affected by the grid failure: